Nutrition & Health BSc (Hons)

 How you'll be assessed

-Assessment methods are varied and include a combination of essay presentations, examinations and coursework.
+Assessment methods are varied and include a combination of essays, presentations, portfolios, OSCEs, coursework, exams and posters.

 Who will be teaching you

-Academic staff from the Faculty of Health and Social Care, who are specialists in the fields of health, biology, nutrition and psychology, will be teaching this degree.
+Academic staff from the Faculty of Health, Social Care and Medicine, who are specialists in the fields of health, biology, nutrition and psychology, will be teaching this degree.
 Some staff are actively engaged in nutrition related health research and consultancy in the UK and will use this expertise to support and enhance your learning experience.

 Typical offer 104-112 UCAS Tariff points.
 No specific subjects are required.
 You will also need GCSE English Language, GCSE Mathematics and GCSEs in two Science Subjects (or a GCSE Double Science Award) at Grade C or Grade 4 or above (or equivalent).